tabreturn/tabreturn.github.io/_posts/2017-01-26-converting_css_colour_to_greyscale.md

 `(red × 0.3 + green × 0.59 + blue × 0.11) = grey`

 'Coefficients' in this context refer to: *the weighting of the red, green, and blue channels when converting to a shade of grey*.
-Recall that the *averaging* method blended the RGB channels using a straight-forward **1:1:1** ratio -- that is 1 part red, to every 1 part green, and 1 part blue, respectively.
+Recall that the *averaging* method blended the RGB channels using a straight-forward **1:1:1** ratio -- that's 1 part red, to every 1 part green, and 1 part blue, respectively.
 However, because the human eye is most sensitive to green, and least sensitive to blue, the ratio should be **0.89 : 1.77 : 0.33**.
 The *averaged* and *luminosity* pie charts below illustrate this concept as applied for the colour <span style="color:#63F">`rgb(102,51,255)`</span>:

 <figure>
   <img src="{{ site.url }}/img/ccctg/coefficient-charts.svg" />